-Recognising that sustainability is a key ongoing commitment of Ocean Park, the Environmental, Health & Safety Office aims to provide professional services to the Park on all matters relating to the environment, as well as occupational health & safety.
+Recognising that sustainability is a key ongoing commitment of Ocean Park, the Risk & Environmental Management Office aims to provide professional services to the Park on all matters relating to the environment, risk management as well as occupational health & safety.

 As well as enhancing, coordinating and increasing awareness about Ocean Park's existing sustainability initiatives, the eight members of our full-time staff also act as experts, facilitators and advocates in moving new sustainability opportunities forward within the Park and in the Park's relations with the public.

 Development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

 This definition was created in 1987 at the World Commission on Environment and Development (the Brundtland Commission).
 It is enshrined in the Swiss federal constitution.
 It is similar to the "seventh generation" philosophy of the Native American Iroquois Confederacy, mandating that chiefs always consider the effects of their actions on their descendants seven generations in the future.

 In practical terms, Sustainability means:

 - Using fewer resources in a more efficient way